 A YouTuber’s Guide to Working With Brands - From Affiliate Marketing to Sponsorships

 However, more involved brand partnerships are a huge opportunity for YouTubers with an engaged audience.
-Working with brands provides an income stream that’s both reliable and independent of YouTube’s platform.
+Working with brands provides an income stream that’s both reliable and independent of YouTube’s revenue policies.

 But what are the different ways of generating revenue from brands?
 And how do you find partnerships in the first place?
 Here are the answers.

-To start with, the most easily accessible form of working with brands is affiliate marketing.
+To start with, the most accessible form of working with brands is affiliate marketing.

-Affiliate marketing means that you feature certain products in your videos and put the links in your video descriptions.
-Each time one of your viewers clicks on your YouTube affiliate link and buys the product, you earn a commission.
+Affiliate marketing means that you feature certain products in your videos and add affiliate links to your video descriptions.
+Whenever a viewer clicks on your YouTube affiliate link and buys the product, you earn a commission.

 Next up, brand sponsorships involve a direct agreement between YouTubers and companies.